sunithasomanna/ODIM/README.md

     - **urPluginRootServiceUUID**: RootServiceUUID to be used by the URP service.

-    Other parameters can either be empty or have default values.
+    Other parameters can have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).

 10. Generate Helm package for URP on the deployment node.